Physicist

 University

-If you do not have the required entry qualifications to do a physics degree, you may be able to do a 1-year physics foundation course.
+If you do not have the required entry qualifications to do a physics degree, you may be able to do a 1-year physics foundation course before moving onto a degree.

-Some physics degrees combine an undergraduate degree and master's qualification, like an MPhys or MSci.
-You'll do more independent research and courses may lead directly onto further postgraduate study like a PhD.
+Some physics degrees combine an undergraduate course with a postgraduate master's qualification, like an MPhys or MSci.
+You'll do more independent research and courses can lead to further study for a PhD.

 Entry requirements